Orange-OpenSource/remote-key-server/README.md

 ```

 ## Usage
-The full RKS API specification can be browsed using:
+The full RKS API specification can be accessed using:
 ```bash
 make run-openapi-webui
 ```